 The Whole Social Thing

-Since writing about deleting my Flickr and 500px accounts I’ve fielded a lot of questions and comments from fellow photographers.
-A few have applauded the move, even followed suit, some have questioned my wisdom, while most have expressed broad agreement with the critique while deciding to wait and see how the platforms evolve (or not) over the coming year.
+Since writing about leaving Flickr and 500px I’ve fielded a lot of questions and comments from fellow photographers.
+A few have applauded the move, some even followed suit.
+Others questioned my wisdom.
+But, most expressed broad agreement with the critique, while deciding to wait and see how the platforms evolve (or not) over the coming year.

 Or, to put it another way, I’m sicking of blowing up other people’s balloons.

 The two places where I do invest time and have built community are this blog and Twitter.
 And, both are doing OK.
 In fact, I’ve managed to double this site’s traffic in 2012 (over 2011) and my Twitter followers have also more than doubled in the same stretch of time.